The Dr Greg Wells Undergraduate Essay and Dissertation Prizes

 The essay or dissertation must have been written in the current academic year by an undergraduate student enrolled at the University of Warwick.
 (Work written by Erasmus+ students enrolled for the full academic year also qualifies.)
 The essay or dissertation must be entered for the Prize in the original, unrevised state in which it was submitted to the candidate’s lecturer or tutor, or to a relevant electronic platform such as Tabula.

 Submission must be made through the student’s personal tutor, course convenor, module tutor, or dissertation supervisor/coordinator.
-It is expected that tutors will put only the most promising essays or dissertations forward, typically 1 middle or high first-class entry per specialist module with a cohort of up to 10 students, or up to 2 for larger groups.
+It is expected that tutors will put only the most promising essays or dissertations forward; each staff member can submit one entry per category.

 The essays and dissertations will be judged against the faculty-wide criteria for knowledge, argumentation and presentation or style, with special attention being paid to originality (either in approach or source material) and intellectual ambition or scope, and – where relevant – cross-disciplinary appeal.

-The closing date for receipt of entries is typically early June.
-Dates for 2020 are yet to be confirmed.
+The closing date for receipt of entries is Monday 14th June 2021.